 I’ve read manga for over half my life.
 I’ve seen the North American manga industry boom, collapse, rebuild, and stabilize.
 Today, we’ve reached an equilibrium in the English-language market.
 The biggest titles are translated simultaneously with the Japanese release and publishers are taking risks, licensing lesser known titles and classic backlist series.
 As a result, some of the best manga series are now available for us to read.

 In assembling this list, I cast a wide net.
-It looks across many genres and age categories as well as what many consider to be the best manga in 2018 and what were the most famous series in the 1970s.
+It looks across many genres and age categories as well as what many consider to be the best manga this year and what were the most famous series in the 1970s.
 I firmly believe that there’s a manga for every reader.
 Hopefully, one of the following titles piques your interest.

 Completed Modern Classics